Development Funding Program

 Amenity cost charges

-In November 2023, the new provincial housing legislation introduced a new amenity cost charges (ACC) development financing tool to help pay for new amenities in our community.
-ACCs can be used to help offset the cost of building amenities related to growth such as recreational and community centres, libraries and child care facilities.
+In November 2023, new provincial housing legislation introduced a new amenity cost charges (ACC) development financing tool to help pay for new amenities in our community.

-ACCs are one-time fees levied on all new development when a building permit is issued, or a subdivision is approved for new development, as applicable.
-ACC will be charged once the new ACC bylaw is adopted (June 24, 2024) and will come to effect July 1, 2024.
+ACCs are one-time fees levied on all new developments when a building permit is issued, or a subdivision is approved for new development, as applicable.
+The ACC bylaw was adopted on June 24, 2024 and came into effect on July 1, 2024.

-The City’s new amenity cost charge bylaw is subject to the following “in-stream” provisions under the Local Government Act:
+The amenity cost charge bylaw is subject to the following "in-stream" provisions as determined by Section 570 of the Local Government Act:

 Local Government Act – Effect of bylaws adopted after application for rezoning, development permit or building permit submitted